matthewjmiller/mattmiller/CV.md

 - Adjunct Instructor in Professional Writing, 2018.
 - Graduate Instructor in English, 2010-2014.

-## Education

-### Ph.D.
-English

-Saint Louis University, December 2017, with distinction

-Primary Area: Rhetoric and Composition

-Dissertation: *Why Rhetoricians Don't Get Religion: a Counter-history of Sacred Rhetoric.*

-### M.A.
-(Research) English

-Saint Louis University, May 2012, with distinction

-Thesis: *Gift Exchange in Early English Drama: Rhetoric and Sacrament.*

-### B.A.
-English and Religion

-Oklahoma Christian University, December 2009, *summa cum laude*

-### A.A.
-English

-York College, Nebraska, May 2007, with highest honors

-## Other Relevant Experience

-Content Marketing and Technical Communications Consultant, 2010-present.

-Research Strategist + Technical Writer, MarketPlace, the Food Marketing Agency, 2014-2018.

 ## Areas of Interest

 Rhetoric and Composition | Creative Nonfiction | Environmental Humanities | Great Plains and Midwestern Studies